jimbo-codes/FairCoinFlip/README.md

 Ensure the user has the funds to bet, subtract their funds once they made the bet. <--- as a part of the game creation process calling smart contract.

 NEXT STEPS:
-Build out local competition leaderboard (fake money, testmode) ^^ STAT TRACKING FOR LOCAL -- who has the most fake $$ Deploy your testnet contract for if they win or lose coin flip Have a setup wallet dedicated to paying out wins / losses Display logged in wallet on the screen (where on mobile?)
+   Have a setup wallet dedicated to paying out wins / losses Display logged in wallet on the screen (where on mobile?)
 Put together LIST of the stats you want to track -- user LONGEST winstreak